Amazon Alexa+ AI Agentic Developer Experience Foundations

 • Personalization & contextualization based on tasks, job roles, and permissions

-As the Lead AI UX designer, I established a platform overview and design tenets of our developer experience.
+As the Lead AI UX designer, I established design tenets and a platform overview of our developer experience.
 This defined the human-AI behavioral dynamics, agent instantiation, and primary objectives across the journey.

 Platform overview